-In 1996, the University of Georgia (UGA) created its trademark management and licensing program to establish a foundation for promoting and protecting the use of its trademarks.
+In 1996, the University of Georgia (UGA) created its trademark management and licensing program to establish a framework for promoting and protecting the use of its trademarks.
 Over the years, the traditions and spirit shared by the UGA family have increased the demand for association with products that feature the University's trademarks.
 The use of UGA's trademarks extends through all facets of the University.
-Therefore, it has been standard practice that the UGA Division of Development and Alumni Relations, Office of Financial Services and the Division of Marketing and Communications, in conjunction with the Office of Legal Affairs, the UGA Athletic Association and the UGA Division of Finance and Administration, maintain a university-side perspective.
+Therefore, it has been the practice that the UGA Division of Development and Alumni Relations, Office of Financial Services (and Public Affairs, in conjunction with the Office of Legal Affairs, the UGA Athletic Association and the UGA Division of Finance and Administration, maintain a university-wide perspective.
 As such, this function is under the direction of the Office of the Vice President for Development and Alumni Relations.
-The University has contracted with Fermata Partners, one of the nation's leading collegiate licensing and marketing representative, to enhance the University's efforts in this area.
+The University has contracted with Fermata Partners, one of the nation's leading collegiate licensing and marketing firms, to enhance the University's efforts in this area.

 The mission of the Trademark Management and Licensing program is three-fold:

 A trademark (or mark) is any logo, symbol, nickname, letter(s), work(s), word(s), slogan, or derivative that can be associated with an organization, company, manufacturer, or institution and can be distinguished from those of other entities or competitors.

 In addition to the marks listed above, any indicia adopted hereafter and used or approved for use by the University of Georgia shall be subject to the policies and procedures of the trademark licensing program.
 Additionally, the trademark licensing program shall also cover any derivations of UGA marks which would cause consumers to erroneously believe that the product originated from, or was sponsored/authorized by, the University.